isaacs/tshy/README.md

 ## `src/package.json`

-As of TypeScript 5.2, the only way to emit JavaScript to ESM or CJS, and also import packages using node-style `"exports"`-aware module resolution, is to set the `type` field in the `package.json` file closest to the TypeScript source code.
+As of TypeScript 5.2, the only way to emit JavaScript to ESM or cjs, and also import packages using node-style `"exports"`-aware module resolution, is to set the `type` field in the `package.json` file closest to the TypeScript source code.